 What Is Daylight Saving Time?

-Note that the term is “Daylight Saving Time” and not “Daylight Savings Time” with an “s” at the end of “Saving.”
-(The word “saving” is singular because it acts as part of an adjective rather than a verb.)
+Note that the term is “Daylight Saving Time” and not “Daylight Savings Time” (with an extra “s” at the end of “Saving”), though many of us are guilty of saying it the wrong way!
+The technical explanation is that the word “saving” is singular because it acts as part of an adjective rather than a verb.

 To remember which way to set their clocks, folks often use the expression, “Spring forward, fall back.”

-Note: Since the time changes at 2:00 A.M., we generally change our clocks at Saturday bedtime.
+Note: Since the time changes at 2:00 A.M., we generally change our clocks before bed on Saturday.

 Daylight Saving Time Dates